LARGE RIVER FRONT PROPERTY $114900 Canadian

-From the Twin Falls Landing to the property it is only 5.6 kilometer (3.5 miles) boat ride.
+From the Twin Falls Landing to the property it is only 5.6 kilometre (3.5 miles) boat ride.

 About a 10 minute boat ride.

-Lake Abitibi it is almost 40 kilometers (almost 25 miles) from the landing and of course, you can ride your boat all the way to Lake Abitibi!
+Lake Abitibi it is almost 40 kilometres (almost 25 miles) from the landing and of course, you can ride your boat all the way to Lake Abitibi!

 Another way to access the property is from the south.

 Just east of the Town of Matheson, there is a road called the Forestry Road which goes north off Highway 101.

 From Highway 101 turn north onto Forestry Road and follow this road north for about 32 kilometres and then take some old ATV trails and former forest logging trails for about 3 kilometres to the south end of the property.

 These logging trails were created when the Crown lands were harvested.